-Remember that referees always have the best intentions, but may need to be reminded to forward their letters on within the appropriate time-frame.
+Remember that referees always have the best intentions but may need to be reminded to complete the form within the appropriate time-frame - the programme will not do this for you.

-Applications with FEWER THAN ONE letter of recommendation will not be considered by the selection panel, so please try to ensure that your referee has forwarded the letter of recommendation to the School of Psychological and Social Sciences by 1 October.
+Applications with FEWER THAN ONE reference will not be considered by the selection panel, so please try to ensure that your referee has completed the reference form by 1 October.